Address Recognition

 - United States

-You can specify any already-known fields for your address object in the request.
+You can specify any already-known properties for your address in the request.
 This can help you automatically define any known variables you might collect, such as:

 Entity Types

-The address recognition API is currently designed to recognize the following types of entities:
+ShipEngine's address recognition can currently recognize the following types of entities and the associated attributes:

 Entity Type | Recognized Attributes |